Mohamed-Elhawary/burger-builder/README.md

 ## Instructions, Building & Get Started

     - 1- Fork, clone or download this repository to your local machine.
-    - 2- Navigate to the specific App folder you need to test. [e.g: hooks_burger_builder]
+    - 2- Navigate to the specific App folder you need to start with. [e.g: hooks_burger_builder]
-    - 2- Be sure that you install the [Node.js](https://nodejs.org/en/) environment in your machine.
+    - 3- Be sure that you install the [Node.js](https://nodejs.org/en/) environment in your machine.
-    - 3- Open your terminal and be sure that you are inside the correct destination of the App, while you must be in the same path of the package.json file.
+    - 4- Open your terminal and be sure that you are inside the correct destination of the App, while you must be in the same path of the package.json file.
+    - 5- Create a (.env) file and add the following environment variables into it:

+        ```
+        REACT_APP_BASE_URL="Add here the Firebase base URL"
+        ```
-    - 4- inside your terminal run these commands:-
+    - 6- Inside your terminal run these commands:-

         * to install dependencies.
         ```